Events A - Z

 Sorrento, LA 70778

-The festival is a deeply rooted festival with a Cajun flare in Ascension Parish that is based around Jambalaya and Cracklin’ cook-offs.
-We have over 90 teams of two that compete in these cook-offs to keep the tradition of cooking pork alive and well in our area.
-We have arts and crafts vendors, 12 hot air balloons (that come from as far away as Michigan), live Cajun and Swamp pop music and a family fun kids zone.
+The Boucherie and Balloon Festival is a deeply rooted festival with a cajun flare located in Ascension Parish.
+We have over 60 Cracklin and Jambalaya cooks that compete in our cookouts to keep the tradition of cooking pork alive in our area.
+We have food, craft and merchandise vendor, hot air balloons and balloon rides from pilots who come from as far away as Michigan, carnival rides and live cajun and swamp pop music!

 Breaux Bridge Crawfish Festival